Squamous Cell Carcinoma Lung Cancer

 • Magnetic resonance imaging (MRI) scans: An MRI uses radio waves, a computer, and a powerful magnet to take pictures of your body.

-• Positron emission tomography (PET) scans: PET scans specifically help doctors see the soft tissue within the body.
-Some hospitals use combined PET-CT scanners.
+• Positron emission tomography (PET) scans: PET scans help doctors see the soft tissue within your body.

-Doctors will then order a biopsy if they believe you might have lung cancer based on the results of the imaging scans.
+Doctors will then order a biopsy if they believe you might have squamous cell lung carcinoma based on the results of the imaging scans.
+A biopsy removes a tissue sample to look for cancer cells under a microscope and is the only way to confirm a diagnosis.

-Get help affording medical treatments after a squamous cell carcinoma diagnosis.
+Get help affording medical treatments after a squamous cell carcinoma lung cancer diagnosis.
 Call (877) 446-5767 now to learn more.

-Some health care providers may misdiagnose squamous cell carcinoma, especially because the symptoms could be mistaken for more common and less serious health problems.
-For example, this cancer could be misdiagnosed as a cold or bronchitis.
+Some health care providers may misdiagnose squamous cell carcinoma lung cancer, as the symptoms could be mistaken for more common and less serious health problems.
+For example, it could be misdiagnosed as a cold or bronchitis at first.

-A squamous cell carcinoma misdiagnosis can delay proper diagnosis and treatment.
+A squamous cell carcinoma lung cancer misdiagnosis can prevent you from getting the treatments you need to live longer.
 Consider getting a second opinion from another doctor if you believe your condition has been misdiagnosed.

 The stages of squamous cell lung carcinoma include:

-• Stage 0: Cancer cells are found on one part of a lung and nowhere else
+• Stage 0: Cancer cells are found on one part of the lung

 • Stage I: The cancer has grown into a tiny tumor on the lung